 Olotita’s yoga school, The Yoga Shala, is based on teachings of the Ashtanga Yoga, or eight limb system.
 This very ancient practice is intended for those seeking a deeper connection and understanding of the external world around them, and the internal and external world of self.
 The yoga method starts the seeker at its third limb, called the Asana, or physical movement with breath practice.

 Every student starts at the same place … which is wherever they are!
-If new to this yoga method, you will start at the beginning, with the Asanas of the Ashtanga Yoga Primary Series, known properly as Yoga Chikitsa (which means “Yoga Therapy”).
+If new to this yoga method, you will start at the beginning, with the Asanas of the Ashtanga Yoga Primary Series.
+The primary series is the first of six series’, known properly as Yoga Chikitsa (which means “Yoga Therapy”).
 If you had an established or semi-established practice that fell away, you will start over and rebuild your foundation to be solid this time!
-If you have an established Ashtanga yoga practice, you are welcome to join our community where you are – whether primary, intermediate or advanced series – and receive guidance from where you are.
+If you have an established Ashtanga yoga practice, you are welcome to join our community where you are.
+Whether primary, intermediate or advanced series – and receive guidance from where you are.
 Each student slowly works to learn and apply the fundamentals of deep breathing, coupled with sound, awareness, and education and application.